MHLaDMOoF24/mhladmoof24.github.io/_posts/2025-09-18-state_management.md

 ---
 layout: post
-title: "Learning the language found - Part 2"
+title: "Learning the language found - State management (useState)"
 tags: [research, application]
 ---

 ## \{introduction\}
 ### \{reasoning\}
-This is a continuation of the previous post, ["Learning the language found - Part 1"](./2025-09-01-react_on_typescript.md), where we started experimenting with the functionality of TypeScript and React.
+This is a continuation of the previous post, ["Learning the language found - Components, Imports"](./2025-09-15-react_on_typescript.md), where we started experimenting with the functionality of TypeScript and React.
 This post is a direct continuation of that, and will be mostly consisting of notes and code snippets, explaining my understanding of the different functions I deem potentially necessary for the main project.
 For now, the functionalities themselves are the very basis of TypeScript and React, and therefore no notes of reasoning will be included, although reasoning will become more relevant as we dig into more niche functions.